rapPayne/angular_in_3_weeks/labs/1.7 Week 1 homework/README.md

 </details>

 2. Run and view in the browser.
 You should get a sub-total of about $39.88 and a total of about $53.21.
 Don't worry about rounding errors or formatting for now.
 We'll fix that later.
 (Or you can study Angular pipes if you like).

-3. Bonus!!
-Add the CSS classes like you see in my code snippet above ("money" and "total").
-We'll use those when we get to styling.

 Nicely done.
 See you back in class soon!